JustAnyones/Plugin-creator-website/docs/docs/guides/pedestrians.md

 - **level 2**
 - **level 3**

 These are expected to be floating point numbers.
 The default value for all of them is 1.
-Use [b]"auto spawn":false[/b] to set the default value to 0.
+Use **"auto spawn": false** to set the default value to 0.

 ## Roads